gbroder24/django-the-failte-bistro/README.md

           - Failte Bistro was developed to ensure a smooth user experience, to the best of my current learning experience with Django.

             - Input validation and error messages provide feedback to the user to guide them towards the desired outcome.
-            - Unregistered users are diverted to the Sign Up page from restricted access pages.
+            - Unregistered users are diverted to the Sign In page or Sign Up through a link from restricted reservation booking page.
+            - Unregistered users are restricted from viewing comments in the menu detail page.
             - Authentication processes control edit/delete icons to reveal them to the content author only.
             - Deletion of data is confirmed through an additional modal, double-checking with the user.
             - Testing and validation of features completes the process.